Category Archives

 Read More

-I don’t want to blow anybody’s mind, but the classic cartoon Go-Go Gophers is further evidence of a little acknowledged but fascinating trend in 1960s cartooning, whereby animators actively ripped off popular live-action television shows of the time, essentially mining/co-opting them for themes, plots and personalities.
+NEW GLOUCESTER, Maine (Nov.
+14, 2018) — I don’t want to blow anybody’s mind.
+But here’s the thing: The classic cartoon Go-Go Gophers is further evidence of a little acknowledged but fascinating, mid-century trend in pop culture.
+Over and Over again, animators actively ripped off popular, live-action television shows of the time, essentially mining and co-opting them for themes, plots and personalities.
+These cartoons were the stuff of my GenX youth — on Saturday mornings, after school — and I expect much of my cohort will read this and nod dismissively: “Duh.
+The Flintstones.”

-Yes, but it’s bigger than that.
+Yes, but it’s way bigger than that.

-As a kid, I thought F Troop was sorta funny.
-Fittingly, each episode of Go-Go Gophers also begins with one of cartooning’s all-time great theme songs, followed by an uncanny homage to F-Troop’s fertile-if-untoward frontier theme.
-One wonders today how anyone could see the opportunity for such broad humor in the slow-moving genocide of an indigenous people… (We could include here a sitcom based in a German POW camp, with the Holocaust presumably taking place all around it.
-When Hogan’s Heroes was airing, perhaps folks were similarly dumbfounded by our bygone acceptability of black minstrel humor, like Amos & Andy, just 30 years prior.
-Thirty years from now, we may similarly come to grips with other such untoward manifestations of white supremacy and the patriarchy.)
+One wonders today how anyone could see the opportunity for such broad humor in the slow-moving genocide of an indigenous people.
+We could include in this bin of questionable taste a sitcom based in a German POW camp.
+Of course, when Hogan’s Heroes was airing, perhaps folks were similarly dumbfounded by our bygone acceptability of black minstrel humor, like Amos & Andy, just 30 years prior.
+Three decades from now, we may similarly come to grips with other such untoward manifestations of white supremacy and the patriarchy.

-Be all that as it may, the creators of Go-Go Gophers (ad guys from Dancer Fitzgerald Sample, apparently seeking to provide content during which their General Mills client’s cereals could be advertised) and their producers (Total Television then CBS, starting in 1967, as part of the brilliant Underdog Show) devised a cast of characters that does the live-action show one better.
-The two aboriginal characters (members of the Hakawi Tribe) are straight cribs from the TV show, but you’ll recall the cartoon Colonel inhabits a Teddy Roosevelt milieu, while the Sergeant (played by Forest Tucker on TV) is animatedly morphed into a laconic John Wayne-ish figure.
+Be all that as it may, the creators of Go-Go Gophers were ad guys from Dancer Fitzgerald Sample.
+They created the show to allow their client, General Mills, to advertise cereal.
+The producers of Go-Go Gophers — Total Television, then CBS starting in 1967, as part of the brilliantUnderdog Show — devised a cast of characters that also did the live-action show one better.
+The two aboriginal characters, members of the Hakawi Tribe, are straight cribs from the TV show.
+But you’ll recall the cartoon Colonel inhabits a Teddy Roosevelt milieu, while the Sergeant (played by Forest Tucker on TV) is animatedly morphed into a laconic John Wayne-ish figure.

-Larry Storch’s memorable TV character, “Agarn”, didn’t make the cut.
-Neither did the Colonel’s live-action love interest, a sort of Annie Oakley figure clearly inspired by Ellie May from the Beverly Hillbillies.
-(In the 1960s, when in doubt, no matter how incongruous to the sitcom premise, producers were sure to write into the show some hot young blond.
-See The Munsters and, for that matter, The Jetsons).
+Larry Storch’s memorable TV character, “Agarn,” didn’t make the cut.
+Neither did the Colonel’s live-action love interest.
+She was a sort of Annie Oakley figure clearly inspired by Ellie May from the Beverly Hillbillies.
+During the 1960s, no matter how incongruous to the sitcom premise, producers were sure to write into the show some hot young blonde.
+See The Munsters and, for that matter,The Jetsons.
 Television producers did a lot of shameless things, then and now.
 They borrowed from any genre or competing show that worked.
-And so they could hardly complain when cartoon producers did the same.
+And so, they could hardly complain when cartoon producers did the same.

 Read More